Frequently Asked Questions (FAQ)

 Frequently asked questions about environmental legislation, including the law regarding hedge-cutting and how to identify and report wildlife crimes.

-Under the Wildlife Acts, it is against the law to cut, burn or otherwise destroy vegetation including hedges between 1st March and 31st August, but there are exemptions which allow hedge-cutting during the closed period in case of road safety concerns.
-The ban on hedge-cutting applies to private gardens as much as it does to farms and the wider countryside.
+Under the Wildlife Acts, it is against the law to cut, burn or otherwise destroy vegetation including hedges between 1st March and 31st August, but there are exemptions which allow hedge-cutting during the closed period, for example in case of road safety concerns.

 The reason for the hedge-cutting ban is to stop disturbance and destruction of nesting sites of many of our wild bird species.
 The nesting season for most of our garden and countryside birds begins in March and will continue through the summer months.
 Our hedges provide a safe space for many birds to nest and an ample food supply for parents and chicks.
 They are also critical for a range of other invertebrates and mammals, including people.